4 best Sierra AI alternatives for customer service (2026)

 Cons:

-- Getting started often involves a costly and slow “rip-and-replace” project.
+• Getting started often involves a costly platform migration.

-Pricing: Cognigy offers a custom enterprise license, so you’ll have to get in touch with their sales team for a quote.
+Pricing: Cognigy uses custom enterprise pricing, so you'll have to get in touch with their sales team for a quote.

 Use cases: Rolling out a single AI solution across support centers in different countries to keep branding consistent and follow local rules.